That-Dev-Girl-Sites/jhalabi.com/_posts/2013-07-02-mobile-should-not-be-an-afterthought.md

 redirect_from: "/blog/movile-should-not-be-an-afterthought"
 categories:
   - user-experience
+excerpt: We are now in 2013, and this is “sometime in the future”.
 ---

 I grew up watching the Jetsons, with their flying cars and video calls, and Star Trek, with their tricorders and communicators.
 Looking back at these shows, there is a common theme here.
 Sometime in the future, we could have technology that connects people over thousands – or even millions – of miles.
 Pretty cool right?